pganalyze/pganalyze-docs/log-insights/setup/azure-database/index.md

 Now the pganalyze collector running inside the virtual machine will be able to call Azure REST APIs using the Managed Identity.

-Note: If you would like to use an Azure AD application instead of a Managed Identity, see instructions towards the end of this document
+**Note:** Alternatively, instead of using Managed Identity, you can also use an [Azure AD application](#setting-up-authentication-using-azure-ad-application-alternative-to-managed-identity).

 ### Step 2: Setup Azure Event Hub